ATYP Test Preview Seminar

 Above-level testing is analogous to taking a patient’s blood pressure.
 The number needs to be accurate so the patient can receive the best treatment possible.
 You get the most accurate reading on both tests if you relax!

 Nan Janecke has worked as the Program Coordinator for ATYP since 2009.
-She holds a degree in English from the University of Michigan, and is currently working towards her Masters in School Counseling at WMU.
+She holds a degree in English from the University of Michigan, and a Masters in School Counseling from WMU.
 Nan substitute teaches for numerous ATYP English classes and works with both the College Board and ACT as part of her duties as Coordinator.
 As co-founder and President of Partners in Learning for Unlimited Success (PLUS of Southwest Michigan), she gives and attends many presentations on both gifted education and middle school students.
-All three of her children participated in the Talent Search, and two were ATYP students—she has lived the challenges that these students face.
+All three of her children participated in the Talent Search and two were ATYP students—she has lived the challenges that these students face.